Skip to content

 We have an open-label extension study running.
 37 people went into the study.
 All 37 remain and some have been on therapy now for over two years.
 We've had people going back to work who haven't been able to work for a long time — in one case, for 10 years out of work.

-What we're seeing is signs of a reversal of disease progression.
+What we're seeing is signs of a reversal of disease progression compared to natural history data.
 It's a really significant breakthrough for people with myotonic dystrophy.

-You’ve signed a huge deal with Bristol Myers Squibb for $2.3 billion.
+You’ve signed a huge deal with Bristol Myers Squibb worth up to $2.3 billion.
 Where are you with wider strategy?

 We also have a collaboration with Eli Lilly in the immunology space.
 We're not looking to direct our technology to immunology ourselves, but it makes sense to do that with a partner like Lilly.